SalomePlatform/smesh/doc/salome/gui/SMESH/input/mesh_infos.rst

 	:align: center

 .. centered::
-	**"Additional Info" page, group information**
+	*"Additional Info"* page, group information

 .. note::
 	For the performance reasons, the number of underlying nodes is computed only by demand.
 For this, the user should press the "Compute" button (see picture).
-Also, the number of underlying nodes is automatically calculated if the size of the group does not exceed the :ref:`nb_nodes_limit_pref` preference value (zero value means no limit).
+Also, the number of underlying nodes is automatically calculated if the size of the group does not exceed the :ref:`Automatic nodes compute limit <nb_nodes_limit_pref>` preference value (zero value means no limit).

 .. _mesh_quality_info_anchor: